All ingredients are individually packaged, but our central facility

 Finish the Dish

-In mixing bowl used for zucchini ribbons, stir together tomatoes, remaining garlic (to taste), and a pinch of salt and pepper until thoroughly combined.
+In mixing bowl used for zucchini ribbons, combine tomatoes, remaining garlic (to taste), and a pinch of salt and pepper.

 Plate dish as pictured on front of card.
 Bon appétit!